lynchdean/toodle-remote-access/index.md

 * Rename the shortcut to anything you like and place it anywhere.

+###Linux/Mac setup:
+Launch chrome through the terminal along with by the following argument:

+> --proxy-server="socks5://127.0.0.1:8080"

+* It should look something like this:

+> google-chrome --proxy-server="socks5://127.0.0.1:8080" &

 To launch:
 * Close any Chrome windows you have open.
 * Ensure no Chrome processes are running before launching or else it may not work.
 Do this by ending each Google Chrome task in Task Manager or by un-ticking the 'Continue running background apps when Chrome is closed' box in the Chrome advanced settings near the bottom.
 * In PuTTY (Or through the terminal on Linux/Mac), load your configuration and enter your password in the shell.
-* Launch Chrome using the new shortcut.
+* Launch Chrome using the new shortcut(Or through the terminal on Linux/Mac).
 * To test if it worked successfully, just check your IP address through the browser.
 It should be 136.206.x.